 These are the visual characteristics of the bed bugs:

-- Either way, the first visual characteristic of bed bugs is their pinhead size.
+- The first visual characteristic of bed bugs is their pinhead size.
 The adult, male bed bugs are of the size of an apple seed, although the size can vary between the pinhead and an apple seed.

 - Color-wise, it’s a combination of brown and red, with more brown than red.
 The best way to describe the color is to tell that it’s brown, although many will easily see the combination of these colors.